tommy15zhang/Data_Logger/README.md

 HIGH_POLLUTION = 1;
 LOW_POLLUTION = 2;
 FRESH_AIR = 3;

-I'm not sure what force_signal is but I believe also high pollution.
-I could try converting this to be bad okay good that is sent but sending as a flag that is then processed after would be more efficient in terms of data.

-It is also worth considering what we want the flags could be.
-It can be either the values being too high/low or the changes that need to be made.
-These are mostly the same though tbh

 The first values are actual values and the last 5 will be a flag where it indicates any issue with the current environment